SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 The size and number of targets is another essential element of a manipulation.
 Use the accompanying chart to decide on the desired number of targets or a single target’s size.
-Add it to the manipulation’s diﬃculty.
+Add it to the manipulation’s difficulty.
 Should the metaphysicist wish to affect a group of people or items at once, all members of a targeted group must be within a meter of another member of that group and they must be of approximately the same size.
-Otherwise, use a smaller diﬃculty modiﬁer and determine the effect on each smaller group separately.
+Otherwise, use a smaller difficulty modiﬁer and determine the effect on each smaller group separately.

 Range